 The disadvantage, as we have mentioned, lies mainly in the fact that these methods do not take into account the notion of profitability in the calculation of the company's value...

-The asset method will be used primarily tovalue medium-sizedenterprises (SMEs) with stable profits.
+The patrimonial method is mainly used tovalue medium-sized enterprises (SMEs) with stable earnings.

 However, an evaluation based on cost-effectiveness (2) is still required.

 Who should I contact to proceed with the valuation of my company?